 IPTables are based on the netfilter modules i.e

-• the iptable_raw module which then becomes the Raw table is responsible for filtering packets before they reach more memory demanding operations.
+module which then becomes the Raw table is responsible for filtering packets before they reach more memory demanding operations. - the

-• the iptable_mangle module becomes the Mangle table is responsible for modifying the packet by altering the IP headers.
+module becomes the Mangle table is responsible for modifying the packet by altering the IP headers. - the

-• the iptable_nat module becomes the Nat table.
+module becomes the Nat table.
 It registers 2 hooks, the DNAT (Destination NAT) which transforms the packet before it’s pushed to the filter hook and the SNAT (Source NAT) which modifies the packet after it’s been through the filter hook.
-The NAT table fucntions as a configuration database and no packet filtering occurs.
+The NAT table fucntions as a configuration database and no packet filtering occurs. - the

-• the iptable_filter module becomes the Filter table and thie table responsible for all the firewall functionality.
+module becomes the Filter table and thie table responsible for all the firewall functionality. - the

 Chains